zkopru-network/blind-find/README.md

 ## Get Started

+Before proceding, you should read through the sections Introduction and Roles in the [spec](specs/blind_find_v1.md) to the roles in Blind Find v1.

+### Play with User CLI

-This section goes through how to run CLI as a `User` and interact with the [public hub](#Public-Hub).
-You will learn how to join the hub, search for yourself through the hub and generate a Proof of Indirect Connection, and verify the proof.
+This section goes through how to run CLI as a [User][spec-user] and interact with the [public hub](#Public-Hub).
+You will learn how to use CLI to join the hub, search for yourself through the hub and generate a [Proof of Indirect Connection][spec-proof-of-indirect-connection], and verify the proof.

 Recap: A user can do the following things with a hub
 1. Join a hub and can be searched by other users.